AirbusCyber/grap/README.md

 # Installation
 We describe how to build and install grap on a Linux distribution.
-For building and installing grap and the IDA plugin on Windows, please read [WINDOWS.md](WINDOWS.md).
+For building and installing grap on Windows, please read [WINDOWS.md](WINDOWS.md).
+For installation and usage instruction of the IDA plugin, please read [IDA.md](IDA.md).

 ## Requirements
 The following dependencies must be installed: